 A chatbot could be a great way to increase your website’s productivity:

-for example is a nifty solution that could help you answer travelers' questions automatically on your website - worth mentioning here as they are free for all 2020 to help with COVID-19!
+for example is a nifty solution that could help you answer travelers' questions automatically on your website.

 You should also look at Revenue Management Systems to help you price rooms based on real time data without relying on last year’s numbers.